highamm/datascience234/docs/04-tidyr.md

 ## `separate()` and `unite()` Columns

-In a fresh .Rmd file (File -> New File -> R Markdown) that is in your Notes project, copy and paste the following code into an `R` chunk:
+In a fresh .qmd file (File -> New File -> Quarto) that is in your Notes project, copy and paste the following code into an `R` chunk:

 ```r